amberj/amberja.in/blog/nginx-403-forbidden-mac.markdown

 Another solution suggested on Google suggest fixing the following line in your `nginx.conf` according to your system user configuration:
 <pre>user  www-data;</pre>

 But none of these worked for me.
-Then I read on some forum that one needs to do `chmod -R ugo+x` for all parent directories (of `root` directory in nginx config) up until the Mac's root directory.
+Then I read on some forum that one needs to do `chmod -R ugo+x` for all parent directories (of document root in nginx config) up until the Mac's root directory.
 In my case, I had put the static html file at `/Users/amberj/Dropbox/projects/amberja.in` and I didnt had `o+x` permissions on `/Users/amberj/Dropbox/` directory.
 Bingo!

 So, I checked that all of the following directories: